Scalingo/acadock-monitoring/README.md

-# Acadock Monitoring - Docker container monitoring v1.1.0
+# Acadock Monitoring - Docker container monitoring v1.2.0

 This webservice provides live data on Docker containers.
 It takes data from the Linux kernel control groups and from the namespace of the container and expose them through a HTTP API.

-> The solution is still a work in progress.
+> This software is currently used in production.

 ## Configuration